Coen-Lab/exp-control-board/Version3/README.md

 Thanks for purchasing (or considering) the ECB Version 3!
 This guide should act as a basic how-to to get started.
 If you have any questions/issues please post them on this github so that the entire community can benefit from the answers.

-A purchasable Bill of Materials, all source code for the Arduino, a 3D-printable case, and electronics design files can be found in this repository.
+A purchasable Bill of Materials, all source code for the Arduino, a 3D-printable enclosure, and electronics design files can be found in this repository.

 The board comes with a one-year warranty against manufacturing defects.